SirPhoros/learning-python/tic-tac-toe/README.md

 1. Run the `tic-tac-toe.py` file to start the game.
 2. Players take turns making moves by entering numbers (0-8) corresponding to the board positions.
 3. The game ends when a player wins or it's a tie.
-4. Enjoy a classic game of Tic-Tac-Toe and challenge your friends!
+4. Enjoy a classic game of Tic-Tac-To

-Feel free to provide feedback, share your experiences, or suggest improvements.
-Let's keep the Python conversation going! 💬💡